 As we drove along we found a herd of pronghorns.
 I stopped the truck and Boomer and I watched the herd.

-Boomer found the pronghorns strange and I quickly realized that he wanted to make sure I knew he thought they were strange.
+Boomer found the pronghorns strange and I quickly realized that he wanted to make sure I knew he just how strange he thought they were.
 I sat and watched him for a few minutes before I started to recorded him “talking”.
 His behavior was was hilarious and worthy of telling my friends about.
 I pulled out the camera and recorded him as I did not want to reenact his behavior for my friends when I told the story.
 I can be accused of being overly animated when I tell stories but we will let the video do the work for us here.

 And now who can be accused of being overly animated? 🙂